mochi-bytes/mochi-bytes.github.io/milestone3.md

 ### Kailee:

-- Added the score system and made sure it was visible between scenes
+- Added the score system to subtract revenue and added the skeleton for gaining revenue.
+Also made sure it was visible between scenes.
-- Made sure that customer orders and timer persisted between scenes and didn't restart spawning on top of the old ones
+- Made sure that customer orders and timer persisted between scenes and didn't restart spawning on top of the old ones so that the core of the game worked properly
+- Created and designs end screen which included making sure all the objects were destroyed but keeping the final score shown
+- Formatted the website and wrote tutorial

 ### Carol:
 - Drew and animated the cat